19hours/sg-statutes/Acts/Industrial Relations Act.md

 6\.—(1) For the purpose of enabling the Courts to be constituted in accordance with this Act, 2 panels of persons (referred to in this Act as the employer panel and the employee panel) shall be appointed in the manner set out in this section.

-(2) The employer panel and the employee panel shall each consist of 10 persons appointed by the Minister whose names shall be notified in theGazette.
+(2) The employer panel and the employee panel shall each consist of not more than 15 persons appointed by the Minister whose names shall be notified in theGazette.

+[Act 1 of 2015 wef 01/04/2015]

 (3) The Minister may from time to time invite —